nydur/cfci-cybersecurity-projects/README.md

 # CFCI Cybersecurity Projects Backup Repo

-*Does not include the submitted .rar file*
+*Does not include the project briefs (for confidentiallity) and submitted .rar file*

 ## Project 1: NetSys Mapper
 - Basic home network map